Estate Planning Attorney in Massachusetts

 When is Pet Planning Important?

 Pet planning is important as soon as you bring a pet into your home.
 Many younger people and young families who adopt pets assume that they will be there to provide for the animal during the pet’s entire life.
 Unfortunately, this is not always the case.
-Unexpected tragedy could strike any time, leaving a pet vulnerable.
+The unexpected tragedy could strike any time, leaving a pet vulnerable.

 Without a pet plan, your animal could be neglected if you have to go into a hospital or nursing home as a result of a medical emergency.
 If you pass away unexpectedly, your animal could end up taken to a shelter.
 If you have had a pet for the animal’s whole life, it may be difficult for the companion animal to be adopted by a new family because people are often reluctant to adopt older pets.
-This could mean sentencing your dog, cat, or other companion animal to euthanasia or to life in a shelter.
+This could mean sentencing your dog, cat, or another companion animal to euthanasia or to live in a shelter.

-You do not want to take any chances on having your pet be left without a home or having your pet’s new caregivers be left without the funds necessary to afford food, medical care, and treats for the animal.
+You do not want to take any chances of having your pet be left without a home or having your pet’s new caregivers be left without the funds necessary to afford food, medical care, and treats for the animal.
 With the creation of a pet plan, you have the peace of mind of knowing that the animal who cares so much about you will always be taken care of by someone you trust.

 What Does Pet Planning Involve?